fennadew/wafs/README.md

 <b>Images</b>

-Because I load the images in a templete, I forgot about the alt attribute.
+Because I load the images in a template, I forgot about the alt attribute.
 I should use the title as an alt attribute for accesibility.
 There should also be a default background color for the logo title. (used a background clip)

 <b>Custom fonts</b>